 If you do choose to go above and beyond to support my stream by subscribing I’ll be incredibly grateful, all the money earned will be put back into improving the quality of the stream and the viewer’s experience.

 When your followers are able to start subscribing to you, list out special perks that you’ve created for them.
 Find special ways to give back to your supporters, whether it is through special play days or an automated Discord Channel.
 These extra incentives will set your channel above other similar channels and people will be more likely to subscribe!

 If you stream on Twitch, list perks for each tier.
-You should also mention Twitch Prime and how it works.
-Not everyone who has Amazon Prime is already aware of the benefits they can receive for no extra cost.
-They may use their Twitch Prime on you!
+You should also mention Prime Gaming and how it works.
+Not everyone who has Amazon Prime is already aware of the benefits they can receive at no extra cost.
+They may use their Prime Gaming on you!

 Twitch Subscriber Rewards Example

 Your perks should somehow involve your content and overall branding.
 Each tier should have something extra than the previous tier.
 Look at the following example: